Internal Masthead Image

 18 Dec 25

-If you’ve ever been shocked by your energy bill, while your home seems always too hot or too cold, you’re not alone.
-Most Sydney houses have not been designed for sustainability, nor for the Sydney climate.
+If you’ve ever been shocked by your energy bill, while your home feels too hot or cold, you’re not alone.
+Most Sydney homes were not designed for sustainability or for the local climate.

-The good news is that it’s easier than you think to make your house more sustainable.
+The good news is that making your home more sustainable is easier than you think.
 You don’t have to demolish your house to create a liveable, energy-efficient, environmentally responsible home.
-Renovating is one of most impactful ways to reduce your home’s carbon footprint, improve comfort, and increase long-term value.
+Renovating is one of the most impactful ways to reduce your home’s carbon footprint, improve comfort, and increase long-term value.

 And you don’t have to go it alone.